algosup/2024-2025-project-2-serious-game-team-3/documents/Technical Specifications/TechnicalSpecification.md

 ### 1. Core Systems Design

 #### a.
 Building Placement Logic
+- **Purpose**: Allow players to place, upgrade, and remove buildings on a city grid.
+- **Implementation**:
-- **Grid Management**: Use Godot's `TileMap` node to manage the city grid, ensuring efficient placement and removal of buildings.
+  - Use a `TileMap` node to represent the city grid.
-- **Placement Rules**:
+  - Each building type has associated metadata, including cost, pollution impact, and resource consumption.
-  - Validate if the tile is empty and the player has enough resources.
+  - Validate placement based on tile availability and player resources.
-  - Dynamically deduct resources and update pollution after placement:
+- **Building Removal**:
+  - Deduct energy for demolition.
+  - Refund a portion of resources.
+- **Example Code**:
     ```gdscript
     func place_building(position: Vector2, building_type: String):
         if tilemap.get_cellv(position) == -1 and resources_available(building_type):